LearnersGuild/guide/Game_Manual/Stats.md

 The amount that you contribute to a project determines a series of other stats, and also contains several sub-stats within.

 It can be hard to determine what constitutes _contribution_.
-Quantity of work produced?
-What about ideas?
-Hours engaged?

-Whenever you start working on a project, you should spend a little time with your team defining what contribution means and how you plan to measure it.
-Here are some guidelines to get you started:

-**What contribution is:**

-- Designing and planning project features
-- Actively building a critical feature of the project
-- Assisting other team members in completing project features
-- Resolving bugs and conflicts in the code

-**What contribution is NOT:**

-- Exploring tangential topics and ideas
-- Developing non-critical features of the project
-- Passively pairing / being an observer
+If you are unclear, review the section on [Technical Contribution](../Learning_Guide/Retrospectives.md#technical-contribution) in the [Guide to Retrospectives](../Learning_Guide/Retrospectives.md).

 Within a given project, you have **actual** and **expected** contributions, as well as a **contribution gap**.